What is Invoice Factoring and How Does It Work?

 Not exactly – but it can help you get more money in the long-term.
 If you have the cash to take on more business than if you’d waited for a customer to pay according to a 30, 60, or 90 day invoice payment term, you’ll grow your business and ultimately make more money.
 Our customer stories have many examples of how this works for all kinds of businesses.

-When Should Your Company Use Factoring?
+When Should You Use Factoring?

 - You need quick access to cash – in a few business days rather than a few months